 Theses should be be open to read in Skemman as it accords to RU's policy on open access.
 Access to a thesis can be closed temporarily for example, due to sensitive or confidential information and is specified in the declaration of access form.

 Students are responsible for ensuring that all copies, electronic and printed, are identical.

 If any problems come up when submitting a thesis, you can contact the library service desk tel.
-599 6234. Þóra Gylfadóttir is project manager of Skemman and can be contacted directly by tel.
+599 6234.
+Kristína Benedikz is project manager of Skemman and can be contacted directly by tel.
 599 6410 or e-mail email@example.com

 Printed copies of theses (essays / reports and accompanying documents) shall be submitted to Schools in accordance with their rules.
 Printed copies need to be accompanied by a confirmation (printout of e-mail - see sample below) from Skemman that an electronic copy has been submitted.